Cloughey Lifeboat Station: History

-Cloughey-Portavogie Lifeboat Station was established in 1965, with the arrival of a larger 41-foot Watson, the Glencoe, Glasgow (ON 857), to be moored afloat at Portavogie harbour, but still operated by the existing Cloughey crew.
-The Cloughey Lifeboat Station was closed.
-In the 80 years of operations since 1885, the Cloughey lifeboats were launched 152 times saving the lives of 311 people.
+Lifeboat launching ceased at Cloughey in 1965, following the arrival of the larger 41-foot Watson-class lifeboat, the Glencoe, Glasgow (ON 857).
+In the 80 years of operations since 1885, the Cloughey lifeboats had been launched from there 152 times, saving the lives of 311 people.
+The new lifeboat was moored afloat at Portavogie harbour, and the station became known as Cloughey-Portavogie Lifeboat Station, with the lifeboat still operated by the existing Cloughey crew.